CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Threat Protection and Incident response with Microsoft Sentinel/Day2/Exercise2.md

     ![Picture](./images/Ex2-02.png)

-1. Type **Hostname** then press enter for a new line.

-1. From row 2 of the notepad, copy the following hostnames, each one in a different line:
+1. In the notepad, copy the following hostnames, each one in a different line:

     ```Notepad
+    Hostname
     Host1
     Host2
     Host3